 Who elects our three regional DNC members?
 At the regional conventions, the electors who vote for that region’s DNC member are from recognized country committees in that region.
 They are (1) anyone elected to a country committee office or elected by Dems Abroad members to be a voting representative to the Democratic Party Committee Abroad (DPCA), which is the governing body of Dems Abroad comparable to a state party’s central committee, (2) elected chapter chairs and (3) the regional vice chair for that region.
 Dems Abroad members who live in countries without a recognized country committee do not have representation at the regional conventions.

 Who elects our three at-large global DNC members?
 The other three of the six elected members are elected at-large at a global convention, which will be held this year online June 6 and 7.
-The electors at the global convention are the eight incumbent Dems Abroad DNC members, the three newly elected DNC members from the three regions, all elected members of the DPCA and any “distinguished party leaders designated by the Secretary of the DNC”.
+The electors at the global convention are the nine regionally elected delegates to the Democratic National Convention, the eight incumbent Dems Abroad DNC members, the three newly elected DNC members from the three regions, all elected members of the DPCA and any “distinguished party leaders designated by the Secretary of the DNC”.
 So, the electors for the global convention include most of the electors at the regional conventions but not all of them.
 For example, elected chapter chairs who are not also elected as DPCA voting representatives are electors in the regional conventions but not in the global convention.
 Dems Abroad members in countries that don’t have a recognized country committee are not represented at the global convention, just as they are not represented at the regional conventions.

 Diversity among DNC members.
 The eight DNC members representing Dems Abroad must be evenly distributed regarding their gender identification.
 The global chair and vice chair always need to be of different genders.
 The six elected DNC members need to total three women and three men.
-Nonbinary candidates are also welcome.
+Nonbinary candidates are also welcome and there are provisions for gender balance considering nonbinary members as well.
 In addition, Democrats Abroad aims for inclusion in our delegation of members of specific groups historically under-represented in Democratic Party affairs such as African Americans, Hispanics, Native Americans, Asian Americans and Pacific Islanders as well as members of the LGBTQ+ community, people with disabilities and youth.
 Because the three regional DNC members are elected first and the three global at-large members are elected later, the at-large members can be elected to balance the gender representation and to meet the guidelines for the representation of historically under-represented groups.
 So, for example, if by chance all three regions happen to elect men as their DNC members, all three at-large DNC members would have to be women and only women candidates could run.

 DNC members’ terms.
 All Dems Abroad DNC members serve for a four year term.
 The members we elect this year will begin their term at the close of the Democratic National Convention in August.
 They will serve as automatic delegates to the 2024 Democratic National Convention.